dtaht/rtod/README.md

 ## -m metric

-use a different metric to insert the routes than the default
+Use a different metric to insert the routes than the default.

 Unimplemented.